Application Instructions and Program Rules

 To submit an entry, you can fill out the online application form along with a written essay or video submission at: lifehappens.org/reallife.
 Anyone who submits an entry will receive written notification of confirmation that their entry was received.
 There is no cost to enter.

-Stories will be reviewed and selected by an internal group that may include Life Happens’ staff and board members, consumer advocates and business leaders, all of whom are involved in, and/or are knowledgeable about, the insurance industry.
+Stories will be reviewed and selected by an internal group that may include Life Happens’ staff, consumer advocates and business leaders, all of whom are involved in, and/or are knowledgeable about, the insurance industry.
 Entries will be deliberated primarily on the compelling nature of the stories and how well they demonstrate the role and value of life, disability, long-term care insurance or annuity.
 Exceptional service on the part of the agent will also be important.
 Life Happens reserves the right, in its sole discretion, to disqualify any entry for any reason, including but not limited to entries Life Happens deems to be inappropriate, offensive, infringing third party rights or is not in keeping with its image.
 The decisions, based on judging, background checks, and availability to participate in Real Life Stories activities, will be final and binding.

-Selectee Participation: There will be one or more stories selected after each deadline.
+Selectee Participation: There may be one or more stories selected after each deadline.
 The selected stories (including both the agent and their client) will agree that Life Happens may feature his or her story in a public educational awareness campaign which may include (a) a professionally written story with photography; (b) exclusive video(s) produced; (c) social-media graphics; (d) possible public speaking presentation (such as in-person meeting or virtual webinar); and (e) other collateral for the educational awareness campaign.